ffirg/ansible/README.md

 For a particular host, try it ping it, get the default IP gateway if set, set the hostname, configure and restart firewalld

-Shows: ping, hostname firewall modules
+Shows: ping, hostname firewall modules, tagging, event notify handler
-Shows: tags
-Shows: notify handler to restart firewalld